yaybu/callsign/README.rst

-MiniDNS must therefore either run on udp port 53 (which means it must be started as root), or run on a high port and have some form of port-forwarding configured.
+MiniDNS must therefore either run on udp port 53 (which means it must be started as root), or run on a high port and have some form of port-forwarding configured (which also requires root).

 If you already have a nameservice running locally (which is not uncommon) then you may wish to use the port-forwarding features.
+This makes minidns as uninvasive as possible.

+Note that minidns drops privileges once ports are bound, it does not continue to run as root.

 The standard configuration for the libc resolver is in /etc/resolv.conf.
 This file will need to have only a single nameserver, 127.0.0.1, configured for